The hardest and easiest long-haul routes on which you can typically find Avios availability

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Using Avios can be a great way to maximise your travel.
-You can redeem them for seats on flights operated by British Airways or its partner airlines in order to get nearly free travel.
+You can redeem them for seats on flights operated by British Airways or its partner airlines as well as moving Avios between multiple programmes.

 A common frustration we hear here at TPG UK is that some Executive Club members cannot find any seats when they go to use their Avios.
-There are millions of members all vying for a limited number of seats, so there’s generally more demand than supply, particularly for popular routes.
-But which mid- and long-haul routes are harder than others on which to find reward availability?
+There are millions of members all vying for a limited number of seats, so generally demand outweighs supply, particularly for popular routes.
+With long haul travel now back, members are trying to redeem all those Avios that have been sitting in their accounts for the past two pandemic years.

-Regardless of destination, here are some general tips regarding availability using Avios:
+Regardless of the destination, here are some general tips regarding availability using Avios:

 - It will be harder to find award seats during school holidays, bank holidays and other special occasions such as religious holidays where demand is significantly higher.

-- For seasonal destinations, there are likely to be far fewer seats available in peak season than low season.
+- For seasonal destinations, there are likely to be far fewer seats available in peak season than in low season.
 For example, U.S. cities like New York, Boston and Chicago are much more popular during summer than winter.
-On the other hand, the Middle East is scorching hot in summer, while being very pleasant in winter so it may be easier to use Avios in summer than winter when there’s less leisure demand.
+On the other hand, the Middle East is scorching hot in summer, while being very pleasant in winter.
+It’s usually easier to redeem Avios in summer than winter when there’s less leisure demand.

 Sydney (SYD): I would argue this is the single-hardest destination to use Avios on, especially for premium seats.
-One of the reasons is that it is a very popular destination to use a 2-4-1 Companion Voucher on is because it is the longest route BA operates, so it’s also the best value for a Companion Voucher.
+One of the reasons is that it is a very popular destination to use a British Airways Companion Voucher on is because it is the longest route BA operates.
+This also makes it the best value for a Companion Voucher.
 Premium seats are booked up within seconds of being released a full year in advance.

 Seychelles (SEZ), Mauritius (MRU) and Maldives (MLE): Honeymoons are often planned well in advance, so award seats are snapped up quickly.
 These luxury island destinations are true once-in-a-lifetime trips, so can be very hard to find reward seats for a pair to travel on Avios.

-Cape Town (CPT): Johannesburg is also fairly difficult to use Avios on, but I’ve found Cape Town to be even more difficult — especially during the peak southern summer period.
+Cape Town (CPT): Johannesburg is also fairly difficult to use Avios for, but I’ve found Cape Town to be even more difficult — especially during the peak southern summer period from December through to February.

-Doha (DOH), Abu Dhabi (AUH), Bahrain (BAH) and Kuwait (KWI): These Middle Eastern cities might not be as well known as neighbouring Dubai.
+Doha (DOH), Bahrain (BAH) and Kuwait (KWI): These Middle Eastern cities might not be as well known as nearby Dubai.
 And especially outside of the peak northern winter period, I’ve consistently seen excellent availability even in premium classes to these cities.
-Doha is particularly good for British Airways flights, given Qatar Airways operate on the same route with its world-leading Qsuite product.
+Doha is particularly good for British Airways flights, given Qatar Airways operates on the same route with its world-leading Qsuite product.

 Featured photo courtesy of Gettys Images.